Washington Bounty Hunter Guide: Requirements and Steps

 Table of Contents

 Requirements for Prospective Bounty Hunters in Washington

 It is unlawful to act as a bail bond recovery agent in Washington without holding a license.
-The Department has developed minimum requirements for all bail bond recovery agents.
+The DOL has developed minimum requirements for all bail bond recovery agents.
 If you wish to become licensed in Washington, you must:

 - Be at least 21 years of age

 - Be a US citizen or resident alien